Unfunded Vested Liabilities definition

 Unfunded Vested Liabilities means, for any Plan at any time, the amount (if any) by which the present value of all vested nonforfeitable accrued benefits under such Plan exceeds the fair market value of all Plan assets allocable to such benefits, all determined as of the then most recent valuation date for such Plan, but only to the extent that such excess represents a potential liability of a member of the Controlled Group to the PBGC or the Plan under Title IV of ERISA.

-Unfunded Vested Liabilities means, with respect to any Plan at any time, the amount (if any) by which (i) the present value of all vested nonforfeitable accrued benefits under such Plan exceeds (ii) the fair market value of all Plan assets allocable to such benefits, all determined as of the then most recent valuation date for such Plan, but only to the extent that such excess represents a potential liability of a member of the ERISA Group to the PBGC or the Plan under Title IV of ERISA.
+Unfunded Vested Liabilities means, with respect to any Plan at any time, the amount (if any) by which (a) the present value of all vested nonforfeitable benefits under such Plan exceeds (b) the fair market value of all Plan assets allocable to such benefits, all determined as of the then most recent evaluation date for such Plan, but only to the extent that such excess represents a potential liability of Borrower or any member of the Controlled Group to the PBGC or the Plan under Title IV of ERISA.

 Examples of Unfunded Vested Liabilities in a sentence

-• No Loan Party shall, directly or indirectly, permit, or take any action which would cause, the Unfunded Vested Liabilities under all Benefit Plans of Loan Parties to exceed $0.
+• Borrowers shall not, directly or indirectly, permit, or take any action which would cause, the Unfunded Vested Liabilities under all Benefit Plans to exceed $0.

 More Definitions of Unfunded Vested Liabilities